Complications of long-term contraceptive therapy. Consequences of refusing contraception. The pill may affect fertility

 Side effects and complications.

-Can't get pregnant while taking birth control
+You can't get pregnant while taking birth control pills

 Postcoital contraceptives work 100% of the time